U.N. Black Sea grain pact under threat as Russia quits

 "If I have to replace a vessel which was due to come from Ukraine, what are the options?
 Not much really," said one Singapore-based grains trader who supplies wheat to buyers in Asia and the Middle East.

-In recent deals, Indonesian millers bought four cargoes or around 200,000 tonnes of Ukrainian wheat for November shipment in deals signed over the last few weeks, traders said.
-Some Vietnamese feed mills that bought Ukrainian wheat are also likely to suffer.

-Ukraine is a major exporter of corn and there were concerns that shipments to the European Union could be disrupted.
+Ukraine is also a major exporter of corn and there were concerns that shipments to the European Union were at risk.

 "As far as Europe is concerned, corn is a bigger issue than wheat as we are getting into peak season for Ukrainian corn in November," said one grain trader said.